tktejas117/-BlinkIt-Grocery-Dataset/README.md

 ```

-**Objective:** Identify which product categories contribute the most to sales.
+**Objective:** Identify the performance of different item types in terms of total sales.

-### 7. Find All Movies/TV Shows by Director 'Rajiv Chilaka'
+### 7. Fat Content by Outlet for Total Sales:

 ```sql
 SELECT Outlet_Location_Type,